avleensingh156/PGD-Data-Science/Capstone Project - Credit Card Fraud Detection - DA/README.md

 ### Data Understanding

 This is a simulated data set taken from the Kaggle website and contains both legitimate and fraudulent transactions.
-You can download the data set using this link.
+You can download the data set using this link (https://www.kaggle.com/kartik2112/fraud-detection).

 The data set contains credit card transactions of around 1,000 cardholders with a pool of 800 merchants from 1 Jan 2019 to 31 Dec 2020.
 It contains a total of 18,52,394 transactions, out of which 9,651 are fraudulent transactions.
 The data set is highly imbalanced, with the positive class (frauds) accounting for 0.52% of the total transactions.
 Now, since the data set is highly imbalanced, it needs to be handled before model building.
 The feature 'amt' represents the transaction amount.
 The feature 'is_fraud' represents class labelling and takes the value 1 the transaction is a fraudulent transaction and 0, otherwise.